vishcodex/LLM_scratch_implementation/3_Coding_Attention_Mechanisms/Notes.md

 - Attention weights are derived from attention score, its the normalized value which will sum's upto 1
   - Normalization is better at managing extreme values and offers more favourable gradient properties during training.
   - Softmax function ensures that attention weights are always positive

+**3.4 Implementing self-attention with trainable weights** -
+- The trainable weight matrices are crucial so the model can product good context vectors
+- To implement self attention mechanism trainable weight matrices are introduced. w(q), w(k), w(v)
+- Query vector w(q) is obtained via dot product multiplication between input (x) and weight query matrix w(q).
+- similarly we obtain the key weights and value weights by dot multiplication between key weight and value weights.
+- Weight parameters are the values of neural network that are optimized during training.
+- Attention weight vs weight parameters
+  - Attention vectors determine to which the context vector depends on different part of the input
+  - Weight parameters are fundamental, learned coefficients that determine the network's connections.
 -